Vonng/pigsty/docs/ARCH.md

   Which will gives you a following cluster with monitoring , replica, backup all set.![pigsty-ha](https://user-images.githubusercontent.com/8587410/206971583-74293d7b-d29a-4ca2-8728-75d50421c371.gif)

-Hardware failures are coverd by self-healing HA architecture powered by `patroni`, `etcd`, and `haproxy`.
-Which will perform auto failover in case of leader failure in 30s.
-With the self-healing traffic control powered by haproxy, the client may even not notice there's failure at all, in case of a switchover or replica failure.
+Hardware failures are covered by self-healing HA architecture powered by `patroni`, `etcd`, and `haproxy`, which will perform auto failover in case of leader failure under 30 seconds.
+With the self-healing traffic control powered by haproxy, the client may not even notice there's a failure at all, in case of a switchover or replica failure.

 Software Failures, human errors, and DC Failure are covered by `pgbackrest`, and optional `MinIO` clusters.
 Which gives you the ability to perform point-in-time recovery to anytime (as long as your storage is capable)